cockroachdb/docs/v21.1/stream-data-out-of-cockroachdb-using-changefeeds.md

 Changefeeds are supported on [regional by row tables](multiregion-overview.html#regional-by-row-tables).
 When working with changefeeds on regional by row tables, it is necessary to consider the following:

-- Setting a table's locality to [`REGIONAL BY ROW`](set-locality.html#regional-by-row) is equivalent to a schema change as the [`crdb_region` column](set-locality.html#crdb_region) becomes a hidden column for each of the rows in the table.
+- Setting a table's locality to [`REGIONAL BY ROW`](set-locality.html#regional-by-row) is equivalent to a schema change as the [`crdb_region` column](set-locality.html#crdb_region) becomes a hidden column for each of the rows in the table and is part of the primary key.
 Therefore, when existing tables targeted by changefeeds are made regional by row, it will trigger a backfill of the table through the changefeed.
 (See [Schema changes with a column backfill](stream-data-out-of-cockroachdb-using-changefeeds.html#schema-changes-with-column-backfill) for more details on the effects of schema changes on changefeeds.)

 {{site.data.alerts.callout_info}}
 If the [`schema_change_policy`](create-changefeed.html#options) changefeed option is configured to `stop`, the backfill will cause the changefeed to fail.